Adcash

 Adcash is a worldwide advertising platform based in Tallinn, Estonia.

 History

 Adcash was founded in 2007 by Christophe Avignon and Thomas Padovani.
-Padovani, who is originally from France, came to Estonia to establish the new company.
+Avignon and Padovani, who are originally from France, came to Estonia to establish the new company.
 The company was started with no direct funding, with the first sales agreements obtained through direct sales.

 The Adcash Advertising Network was spun off as a separate company, Adcash OÜ, in 2011.
 It remains a subsidiary of Webinfluence Group AS.

 In 2012, the company's turnover was €11,7 million followed by growth in 2013 seeing revenues at almost €25 million.

 Recognition

 In 2015, Adcash was awarded two titles at the EAS gala dinner of Estonia's best companies.
 The first title was for the Innovator of the Year, and the second for the most competitive medium-sized enterprise in Estonia.